 Meaning and History

-The logo and store name exemplifies a noble business aspiration.
+The logo and store name exemplify a noble business aspiration.
 The emblem tells the story of Ivory Ella’s mission and has no direct connection to the clothing sold in the outlet.
 The visual identity is designed to appeal to the target audience.
 The symbol is intended to evoke positive emotions and stimulate purchases.
-To achieve this, a touching story is embedded in the symbol, which particularly captivates the hearts of young ladies.
+To achieve this, a touching story is embedded in the symbol, which particularly captivates young ladies’ hearts.

 2015-present The emblem depicts the outline of an elephant looking to the right.
-The store is inspired by the movie “An Apology To Elephants” and the love of a youthful audience for items with elephant images, as noticed by the founders of Ivory Ella.
-Hence the image on the logo.
-Most of the clothing sold in the store is adorned with prints of elephants and other animals, which the emblem emphasizes.
+The store is inspired by the movie “An Apology To Elephants” and by a youthful audience’s love of items featuring elephant imagery, as noted by the founders of Ivory Ella.
+Hence, the image on the logo.
+Most of the clothing sold in the store is adorned with elephant and other animal prints, which the emblem emphasizes.

 The elephant’s turn to the right symbolizes the desire to provide a future for these peaceful giants.
-A portion of the retailer’s profits is directed to the English organization Save the Elephants, which fights for the preservation of elephant habitats and maintaining their population.
+A portion of the retailer’s profits is directed to the English organization Save the Elephants, which fights to preserve elephant habitats and maintain their populations.

 Beneath the image, the name “Ivory Ella” is written in delicate lowercase letters.
 The store is named after Ella, an elephant from Amboseli National Park in Kenya, home to around 900 wild elephants.
-It is likely that she is the one depicted on the logo.
+She is likely the one depicted on the logo.
 Ella was a 56-year-old elephant killed by a spear near the park.
 This was a tragedy, as her baby was left without a mother.
-In her memory, the store was named so that people would be aware of the problem of elephant poaching and actively participate in the fight against cruelty.
+In her memory, the store was named to raise awareness of the problem of elephant poaching and to encourage people to actively participate in the fight against cruelty.

 The mention of ivory is related to the store’s efforts to end the ivory trade, which leads to the death of most of these savannah giants.